 - What should new consultants be taught before they recruit consultants?

 - What are the things that make you proud to be a consultant?

 I created special questions for the branch managers so that I could understand from their perspective what they thought were their primary responsibilities.

-I used this new approach at the second, third and fourth meetings and I discovered afterward that while most of the answers to the same questions were similar, sometimes they were significantly different.
+I used this new approach at the second, third, and fourth meetings and I discovered afterward that while most of the answers to the same questions were similar, sometimes they were significantly different.

 Gathering information this way enabled me to assess not only what the consultants thought, but also how they were trained.

 “We set a plate at someone’s table.”
 This was how one consultant described their income opportunity.
-I see clearly that direct selling in South Africa is truly more of a life-changing opportunity than in my home country, USA.
+I see clearly that direct selling in South Africa is truly more of a life-changing opportunity than in my home country, the USA.